jwplayer/ott-web-app/CONTRIBUTING.md

 ##### Size
 1. Do your best to keep your PRs as small and focused as possible
    - If your PR is large, consider breaking it into smaller ones
-2. **Large additions to the code base must be justified** - we strive to keep the player as small as possible
+2. **Large additions to the code base must be justified** - we strive to keep the codebase as small as possible
 3. Additions to `package.json` must be backed by good reasons

 ## Feature Requests
-Feature requests are also welcome, but may not fit within the scope of the player.
+Feature requests are also welcome, but may not fit within the scope of the application.
 It's up to you to make the case for your feature and convince us that it's worth implementing.
 We encourage you to try and solve your problem using the existing code, [services](docs/backend-services.md), or [Configuration](docs/configuration.md) first.
-As always, you're free to fork the player and implement what you want - feel free to ask questions by following our [Questions / Discussions](#Questions-/-Discussions) guidelines.
+As always, you're free to fork the repo and implement what you want - feel free to ask questions by following our [Questions / Discussions](#Questions-/-Discussions) guidelines.

 ### How Do I Submit A (Good) Feature Request?